MikhailGorbunov/Draft/README.md

 **MVP**

-- [ ] Be able to search cocktail recepie
+- [ ] Be able to search cocktail recepie by name
 - [ ] Be able to leave a comment under each recepie
 - [ ] have a two color scheme (dark and light)
 - [ ] add a cloud (Firebase) ![Firebase]